luxonis/depthai-hardware/docs/source/pages/SJ2096POE.rst

 The OAK-1-POE accepts power input from he 802.3af, Class 3 PoE circuitry.
 It can also accect power from USB C connector.
 Booting can be accomplished from either the USB interface or from the eMMC or NOR flash on the BW2099, and boot selection is configured with the DIP switch bank near the USB connector.
-With the :ref:`BW0249 <bg0249>` camera and the DepthAI BW2099 SoM running inference, power consumption is typically [TBC].
+With the :ref:`BW0249 <bg0249>` camera and the DepthAI :ref:`BW2099 <bw2099>` SoM running inference, power consumption is typically [TBC].

-Interfacing with the DepthAI SoM is also possible with :ref:`BW2098POE <bw2096poe>` connector pads J5 and J8, which expose BW2099 auxiliary IO and
+Interfacing with the DepthAI SoM is also possible with :ref:`BW2098POE <bw2096poe>` connector pads J5 and J8, which expose :ref:`BW2099 <bw2099>` auxiliary I/O and
 BW2099 Quad SPI, respectively.
 These headers are Amphenol/FCI 20021121-00010T1LF or equivalent.
 Please refer to the schematics for pinout information.